 Securely handling file uploads is critical in modern web development.
 As AJAX file uploads become increasingly prevalent, protecting your application from potential vulnerabilities is essential.
-This article explores best practices and techniques to enhance the security of AJAX file uploads in your web applications.
+In this post, we explore modern best practices and techniques—including using the Fetch API, chunked uploads, and comprehensive error handling—to build secure file upload systems.

-AJAX (Asynchronous JavaScript and XML) allows web applications to send and receive data from the server asynchronously without refreshing the page, enhancing user experience with seamless interactions.
-When implementing file uploads with AJAX, it's important to address both client-side and server-side security measures.
+AJAX (Asynchronous JavaScript and XML) enables web applications to send and receive data from the server asynchronously without refreshing the page.
+When implementing AJAX file uploads, it is important to address security considerations on both the client and server sides.

 const formData = new FormData()